 SMEs, as defined, are entitled to a deduction equal to 230% of the qualifying expenditure on R&D in the year in which it is incurred, which can be surrendered for a cash payment (at a rate of GBP 33.35 for each GBP 100 of qualifying R&D spend) by companies that are trading at a loss or have not yet started to trade.

 Large companies are granted an R&D 'above the line' tax credit of 12% (increased from 11% from 1 January 2018) of their qualifying expenditure.

 Where the taxable profits can be attributed to the exploitation of patents, a lower effective rate of corporation tax applies.
-For 2017/18, the rate is 10%.
+For 2018/19, the rate is 10%.
 Profits can include a significant part of the trading profit from the sales of a product that includes a patent, not just income from patent royalties.
 This scheme closed to new entrants from June 2016 (but will continue until 2021 for existing taxpayers), when a new arrangement was introduced.
-The new scheme retains several of the features of the earlier scheme, but will focus more on UK-based activities and meet revised OECD principles.
+The new scheme retains several of the features of the earlier scheme, but focuses more on UK-based activities and meets revised OECD principles.